Harvey County 4-H

 Regardless of the project area, all 4‑H programs include mentoring and career readiness as core elements.Through these projects, members set goals, learn the necessary skills, and exhibit or demonstrate their skills at events like county fairs, speaking contests and competitions.

-- Cost: 4-H has no membership registration fee.
-There may be costs associated with project materials and activities that members chose to participate in.
+- Cost: Beginning with the 2017-2018 year there is a $15 membership registration fee.
+There may also be costs associated with project materials and activities that members chose to participate in.

 - Age: Youth ages 5-18 before January 1st can participate in 4-H programs.
 Youth ages 5 and 6 are enrolled as Cloverbud 4-H members.
 Cloverbuds can participate and learn about many 4-H activities, but cannot participate competitively.